fitzitsolutions/FITStutorials/files/Dockers_for_Beginners/dockers_for_beginners.md

 <br><br>
 NO REALLY...
 NOW I'M DONE FOR THE NIGHT!
 WILL DO MORE TOMORROW...
 <br><br>
-Back to it... going to finish this today!<br>
+Back to it (it's the next morning)... going to finish this today!<br>
 NOTE: The /etc/hosts addition will come in handy:<br>

 ```